durrendal/nebula-snap/README.md

 # Nebula Snap package

-This is an atempt at creating a snap package for the Nebula overlay networking tool.
+This is an attempt at creating a snap package for the Nebula overlay networking tool.

 Current state: